An inexact PAM method for computing Wasserstein barycenter with unknown supports: Inexact PAM method for computing W-barycenter

-\begin{remark} Since the gradient of the objective function in \eqref{centroid} is not globally Lipschitz continuous, we use a proximal strategy instead of a majorization technique as in \cite{Xu17} for each block subproblem.
-The quadratic proximal term $\frac{1}{2}\alpha_k(\|\cdot-{\mathcal{Z}^{k}}\|_F^2+\|\cdot-w^k\|^2)$ ensures that a strongly convex QP instead of an LP subproblem is solved at each iteration.
-In Section \ref{sec5.2}, we develop a semi-proximal ADMM for solving the QP subproblem.

-{\bf(ii)} Consider that each subproblem \eqref{subprob1-Zw} is only a convex relaxation for the original nonconvex problem \eqref{centroid}, and its solution with high accuracy may not be the best.
-In view of this, we seek an approximate solution to each subproblem \eqref{subprob1-Zw} in the following sense:
+Although the objective function of problem \eqref{centroid} is nonconvex, it has a desirable coupled structure, that is, when one of the variables $x$ and ${\mathcal{Z}}$ is fixed, it becomes a solvable convex program.
+Inspired by this, we solve problem \eqref{centroid} in an alternating way.
+The iterate steps are described as below. \begin{remark} Since the term $N^{-1}\sum_{t=1}^N\big\langle Z^t,F^t(x)\big\rangle$ in the objective function of \eqref{centroid} does not have a globally Lipschitz continuous gradient, we use a proximal strategy instead of a majorization technique as in \cite{Xu17} for each block subproblem.
+The proximal term $\frac{\alpha_k}{2}(\|\cdot-{\mathcal{Z}^{k}}\|_F^2+\|\cdot-w^k\|^2)$ ensures that a strongly convex QP instead of an LP subproblem is solved at each iteration.
+Consider that each subproblem in \eqref{subprob1-Zw} is only a convex relaxation to the original nonconvex problem \eqref{centroid}, and its solution with high accuracy may not be the best.
+In view of this, we seek an inexact optimal solution $(\mathcal{Z}^{k+1},w^{k+1})$ of each subproblem \eqref{subprob1-Zw} in the following sense: there exists an error matrix $\Xi^k\in\mathbb{R}^{m\times n}$ and an error vector $\xi^k\in\mathbb{R}^m$ such that